Zambia: Culture

 Prior to the establishment of modern Zambia, the inhabitants lived in independent tribes, each with its own way of life.
 One of the results of the colonial era was the growth of urbanisation.
 Different ethnic groups started living together in towns and cities, influencing each other's way of life.
 They also started adopting aspects of global or universal culture, especially in terms of dressing and mannerisms.
 Much of the original cultures of Zambia have largely survived in rural areas, with some outside influences such as Christianity.
 Cultures that are specific to certain ethnic groups within Zambia are known as 'Zambian cultures' while those lifestyles that are common across ethnic groups are labelled "Zambian culture" because they are practiced by almost every Zambian.
 In the urban setting, there is a continuous integration and evolution of these cultures to produce what is called "Zambian culture".

 Zambia practices several ceremonies and rituals ranging from nationally recognised traditional ceremonies to unrecognised yet important ceremonies.
 Many of the ceremonies and rituals are performed on special occasions celebrating or marking achievements, anniversaries, the passage of time, coronations and presidential occasions, atonement and purification, graduation, dedication, oaths of allegiance, initiation, marriage, funeral, birth ceremonies and others.

 Like most African countries, Zambia practices both disclosed and undisclosed ceremonies and rituals.
 Among the disclosed ceremonies and rituals include calendrical or seasonal, contingent, affliction, divination, initiation and regular or daily ceremonies.
 Undisclosed ceremonies include those practiced in secret such by spiritual groups like Nyau and Nakisha dancers and traditional marriage counsellors such as alangizi women.
 As of December 2016, Zambia had 77 calendrical or seasonal traditional ceremonies recognized by government, and this number will increase in the near future.
-The ceremonies once a year include Nc’wala, Kulonga, Kuoboka, Malaila, Nsengele, Chibwela kumushi, Dantho, Ntongo, Makundu, Lwiindi, Chuungu, and Lyenya.
+The ceremonies once a year include Nc'wala, Kulonga, Kuomboka, Malaila, Nsengele, Chibwela kumushi, Dantho, Ntongo, Makundu, Lwiindi, Chuungu, and Lyenya.
 These are known as Zambian traditional ceremonies.
 Some of the more prominent are: Kuomboka and Kathanga (Western Province), Mutomboko (Luapula Province), Kulamba and Ncwala (Eastern Province), Lwiindi and Shimunenga (Southern Province), Lunda Lubanza (North Western), Likumbi Lyamize (North Western), Mbunda Lukwakwa (North Western Province), Chibwela Kumushi (Central Province), Vinkhakanimba (Muchinga Province), Ukusefya Pa Ng'wena (Northern Province).

 Popular traditional arts include pottery, basketry (such as Tonga baskets), stools, fabrics, mats, wooden carvings, ivory carvings, wire craft, and copper crafts.
 Most Zambian traditional music is based on drums (and other percussion instruments) with a lot of singing and dancing.
 In urban areas, foreign genres of music are popular, particularly Congolese rumba, African-American music and Jamaican reggae.